What is von Willebrand DisEASE (VWD)?

-Von Willebrand disorder (VWD) is an inherited bleeding disorder.
+Von Willebrand disease (VWD - also known as von Willebrand disorder) is an inherited bleeding disorder.
 People with VWD have a problem with a protein in their blood called von Willebrand factor (VWF) that helps control bleeding.
 They do not have enough of the protein or it does not work the way it should.
 It takes longer for blood to clot and for bleeding to stop.

 How common is VWD?